sudhinkrishna/once-profile/README.md

 ```
 once-profile/
 ├── README.md                    — This file
+├── codebook-bundle.md           — Full spec in one file (for AIs without web access)
 ├── SPEC.md                      — Full encoding specification
 ├── CHANGELOG.md                 — Version history
 ├── CONTRIBUTING.md              — How to propose new codes